 We invite queries about writing single book reviews or multi-book review essays.
-Contact Leo Coleman at firstname.lastname@example.org for more information.
+Contact Leo Coleman at firstname.lastname@example.org for more information, or to propose a book for review.
 PoLAR expects potential reviewers to have received their PhD in Anthropology or a related field, or to have evidence of relevant publications or expertise.

-This list is updated monthly.
+This list of books received is updated monthly.
 Scroll down for previous monthly lists and our backlist of books still available for review from 2017 onward.
-All books listed here are likely still available for review! (updated 8/1/19)
+NB: Titles marked with an asterisk are already assigned to a reviewer (updated 10/22/19)

 PoLAR: Books Received